Reikimen/CASA0016-Sensor-Sys-2024/README.md

    - The project is divided into several modules, including sensors, control logic, Wi-Fi connection, LCD display, etc.
    - Each module is developed independently to ensure that the system is easy to expand and maintain.
 2. **Non-blocking Architecture:**

    - Use thread timer (RITOS method) instead of the traditional blocking delay (delay) to achieve efficient collaboration among modules.
 3. **Double-buffered display:**

    - The use of LCD2004 screen, combined with double buffer technology, reduces I2C communication delay and improves display refresh efficiency (20HZ).
-4. **Flexible User Interaction:**
+4. **High-Efficiency User Interaction:**

-   - Equipped with rotary encoder and keys to support users to quickly switch modes and adjust settings.
+	- Integrates hardware (rotary encoder and buttons) and software optimization to ensure a smooth user experience without blocking system operations.

 ### Hardware Composition